 Instead of discouraging strenuous play or sports, talk with your doctor about what your child should do before, during, and after exercise.
 This may include taking medicine prior to working out or playing a sport.

-Gastroesophageal reflux (GERD) is when the contents of the stomach flow backward into the esophagus.
+Gastroesophageal reflux is when the contents of the stomach flow backward into the esophagus.
 Some kids also inhale these contents into the lungs, where they can make inflamed airways even more swollen.
-GERD treatment can lead to improvement in asthma symptoms in these kids.
+Treating reflux can lead to improvement in asthma symptoms in these kids.

-Your child won't be able to avoid all triggers all the time, and it's unrealistic to expect to do so.
+Your child won't be able to avoid all triggers all the time, and it's unrealistic to expect your child to do so.
 But minimizing exposure helps keep asthma symptoms under control.

 Just because a child has asthma doesn't mean he or she shouldn't travel, play sports, go to parties, or do any of the things that other kids do.
-Taking sensible precautions, like following the asthma action plan, carrying rescue medication, and taking allergy medicines before visiting friends with pets can help kids with asthma do everything they enjoy.
+Taking sensible precautions, like following the asthma action plan, carrying fast-acting (or rescue) medication, and taking allergy medicines before visiting friends with pets can help kids with asthma do everything they enjoy.